an1lam/predictions/README.md

 # predictions
 Repository for code related to my annual and other predictions.
+All code here should be considered experimental and assumed to be specifically written to work for me in my environment using the data in the repo.
+That said, as far as I know I'm not using anything custom outside of the standard Python toolit (e.g., pandas, numpy, scipy, matplotlib, seaborn), so it should be fairly easy to get my notebook working in a Unix-y environment.